Marc-Solution/Mavera/README.md

 5. As a customer or a potential customer to this company I want to support an environment friendly cause and I want to see if this company shares my values.
 6. As a customer or a potential customer to this company I want to learn about how to live a more healthy and environment friendly life.
 7. As a visitor to this website, I want to learn the benefits of organic deodorants.
+8. As a visitor to this website, I want to learn the dangers of non organic deodorants.
-8. As a customer or a potential customer, I want to know the price of the product.
+9. As a customer or a potential customer, I want to know the price of the product.
-9. As a customer or a potential customer, I want to know where I can buy the products
+10. As a customer or a potential customer, I want to know where I can buy the products
-10. As a customer or a potential customer, I want to know about the ingredients in the products.
+11. As a customer or a potential customer, I want to know about the ingredients in the products.

 #### Wireframe mockups: